 Step 2: Set up SAML SSO for monday.com

-Once you've configured your identity provider, you just need to enable SAML into monday.com
+Once you've configured your identity provider, you just need to enable SAML into monday.com.
+To do so, click your profile picture, and select "Admin".

 Step 3: Provisioning

-By default monday.com uses just in time provisioning, meaning the user is create in monday.com upon first login if he does not exist.
+By default monday.com uses Just In Time provisioning, meaning that the user is created in monday.com upon first login if he does not exist.

-If you wish to enable full provisioning, please generate the token, and follow your IDP instructions to enable this.
+If you wish to enable SCIM provisioning, please generate the token, and follow your IDP instructions to enable this.
 Monday.com supports IDP Initiated Flow or SP Initiated Flow.
+We have an official monday.com application in the Okta Application catalog.
+To enable, please click here.

 What will happen once your SSO is enabled?